arbiyanto/arbiyanto/README.md

 Hi, I am Arbi, a Developer, Leader/Founder, and Designer from Indonesia.
 Currently optimizing workflow using AI.

-Less green commit in my GitHub sometimes?
+Less green commit in my GitHub?
 There are four possible reasons:
 1. I was working on something else (Managing people/business/product, Designing, Teaching)
 2. I was working on the Gitlab Repository
 3. I was sick